Pajamäen Pallo-Veikot

-Pajamäen Pallo-Veiko (abbreviated PPV) is a Helsinki-based football club centred on Pajamäki.
+Pajamäen Pallo-Veikot (abbreviated PPV) is a Helsinki-based football club centred on Pajamäki.
 The club was formed in 1969 and has a catchment covering the western Helsinki area.
 From the outset the development of junior football has been an important part of club activities.
 In the first decade of the new millennium the number of junior players has increased by over a hundred and there have been similar advancements at the adult level.

 PPV are one of Helsinki's longest-running lower division clubs.
 For almost 40 years the PPV first team has been playing at the Kolmonen level and has experienced neither relegation or promotion.
 Their home ground is at the Talin urheilupuisto (Tali sports park).